A special cookie with a remarkable story, rooted in conservation and backwoods Wisconsin history.

 In the late 1960’s Ted began selling the Guerrilla Cookie and it took off quickly becoming available at the Mifflin Street Co-op, the Union, and other stores around Madison.
 A counterculture favorite, named for the anti-war protests of the 1960’s, the Guerrilla Cookie became an iconic symbol, and it was said to be the food that fed the anti-war marchers.

-Ted baking in Quercus Alba Bakery in Madison
+Ted baking in Quercus Alba Bakery in Madison, WI

 The cookie is often described as having a shining sheen on the top with a darker bottom, that it was a dense, moist “wholemeal” cookie.
 The label bore a warning to “chew slowly” due to the density and various chewy ingredients.